openEDI/documentation/eagle-jobs.md

 ## Data

+The data is available through OEDI: [https://data.openei.org/submissions/5860](https://data.openei.org/submissions/5860).

-This repository contains a single large file: eagle_data.parquet, which uses parquet, a column-oriented data file format with compression.
+This link points to a repository that contains a single large file: `eagle_data.parquet`, which uses parquet, a column-oriented data file format with compression.

 ## References